CS-SI/eodag/docs/getting_started_guide/product_types.rst

 * Some of the metadata mapped can be used to search for products without specifying any identifier.
   In other terms, this catalog can be queried.
-  When a search is made, the search criteria provided by the user are first used to search for the product type that best matches the criteria.
-The actual search is then performed with this product type.
+  When a search is made, the search criteria provided by the user are first used to search for the collection that best matches the criteria.
+The actual search is then performed with this collection.

   .. code-block:: console